 When you created your estate plan, you may not have made accommodations for your stepchildren.
 Perhaps they were not in your life at that time, or your relationship has grown over the years.
 Regardless of the motivation, if you want to ensure that your stepchildren receive an inheritance after you die, it is important to update your estate plan.
-There are many options available to help you accomplish your goals.
+There are many options available to help you incorporate your stepchildren.

 4 Options to Make Stepchildren Beneficiaries of Your Estate